tcamargo10/ciatecnica-test/README.md

 ### 3 - `JSON Server`

-This application use JSON Server for simulate API with all methods (GET, PULL, POST, Delete) Run start JSON Server run: json-server --watch --delay 500 db.json --port 3004
+This application use JSON Server for simulate API with all methods (GET, PULL, POST, Delete) Run start JSON Server.
+Run in your terminal:
+json-server --watch --delay 500 db.json --port 3004

 for more information at JSON Server: